 AAUW Tech Trek is committed to providing a safe learning and physical environment for campers, staff and volunteers.
 Bullying of any kind, from any individual, will not be tolerated.
-Bullying shall be defined as any repeated behavior from an individual or a group with the intention to hurt another/others.
+Bullying is defined as any repeated behavior from an individual or a group with the intention to hurt another/others.

 In the event that bullying is occurring at a Tech Trek camp, AAUW National staff must be notified immediately.
-While your events will be virtual, cyberbullying can occur.
-All staff and volunteers must complete an anti-bullying training to be eligible to participate in the planning or execution of a Tech Trek camp.
+All on- and off-site staff and volunteers must complete an anti-bullying training to be eligible to participate in the planning or execution of a Tech Trek camp, even if the camp is virtual.
 This training must cover how to identify all of the following forms of bullying: